 Tour by Arigato Japan.

-Tokyo is quite enamoured with French cuisine in general and many famous chefs and Patissiers have bakeries and restaurants in the city (many of which are Michelin-starred).
+Tokyo is quite enamoured with French patisserie and many famous chefs and Patissiers have bakeries and restaurants in the city (many of which are Michelin-starred).
 At the very end of our trip, we did take a trip to DAB Japan near Harajuku to try the famous cronut and have some brunch.
 I would return for the egg sandwich but maybe not for the cronut which was slightly underwhelming.
 They did have some interesting desserts there such as sweetcorn soft serve – corn flavoured things are very popular in Japan!
 Taiyaki are another sweet treat that are very popular in Japan and available on almost every street corner.
 These fish-shaped sweet treats come with different fillings such as the polarising red bean paste (not for me), vanilla custard or even matcha flavour.

 Hope you enjoyed my food highlights of Tokyo.
 Highlights of the rest of the trip will be live soon!